Small Class, Big Community

 Two students tell us why Woodsworth One was "the one" for them

-For students with these concerns, the Woodsworth One program could be an ideal choice when it comes to selecting courses on the 25th.
+For students with these concerns, the Woodsworth One program could be an ideal choice.
 Woodsworth One is among eight First-Year Foundations Ones Programs offered by the Faculty of Arts & Science.
 Commonly referred to as “the Ones,” these programs offer a small-class setting along with experiential learning opportunities and events held outside of the classroom.

 Students who enroll in Woodsworth One choose between two streams: Order and Disorder and Popular Culture Today.
 Students take two half-credit seminars – one in each term – and also reserve a spot in their weekly schedule for group activities, known as “co-curriculars,” that build students’ sense of community within Woodsworth College and across U of T. These activities include field trips, film screenings, guest speakers, writing workshops and test-taking seminars.
 The smaller class size allows for a more interactive experience with an emphasis on discussions, role-playing games, simulations and debates.